-Last year, in homeschool, we studied The Revolutionary War, the entire time.
+Last year, in homeschool, we studied The Revolutionary War, the ENTIRE time.
 It was awesome and we learned a ton (yes, me too!)
-Since we went through lots and lots of books and movies about the Revolutionary War, we found some that we absolutely loved and some… not so much.
-You can check out our homeschool year in this post: A Peek Inside Our Homeschool 2013/2014
+Because we went through lots and lots of books and movies about the Revolutionary War, we found some that we absolutely loved, and some… not so much.
+I thought it would be fun to share our very favorite educational Revolutionary War for elementary school age students.
+Maybe they will help you in your homeschool or classroom too!

 I love the ‘Who Was… ‘ books!
 We read ‘Who Was Thomas Jefferson?,’ ‘Who Was George Washington?,’ and ‘Who Was Ben Franklin?‘ during the year and they were all great.
 They’re a great way to introduce the kids to the historical person and time period, before delving into more advanced books or movies.
 We usually start the school year out with a couple of these books.